We study soil and rock structure interaction problems using analytical, numerical and physical modelling. Those of particular interest include:

 Soil and rock structure interaction

-In addition, physical modelling is also being used to provide solutions to soil structure interaction problems.
-The recently acquired geotechnical centrifuge allows actual soil to interact with model structures in a stress environment where the behaviour is representative of full-scale conditions.
+Physical modelling is also being used to provide solutions to soil structure interaction problems.
+The geotechnical centrifuge allows actual soil to interact with model structures in a stress environment where the behaviour is representative of full-scale conditions.
 Loads in the structures can be monitored, as well as movement of the structure and soil.